Pulsed-NILBringing competitive advantage and new possibilities

 The possibility of parallel processing large-area substrates has extended its attractiveness to industry.
 The unique combination of the above features, i.e. extreme resolution, low cost, and large area parallel processing of thermoplastic thin films enables NIL to rival well-established mainstream lithographic technologies in a broad range of application fields, including photonics, MEMS, microfluidics, biomedical devices, renewable energy conversion systems, data storage and consumer electronics.

-The essential aspect, that can be “exported” and that enables these processes to run much faster than the standard thermal NIL process is that no “large” thermal capacity gets heated and only a small mass participates to the thermal cycle in addition to that of the thin resist film.
+The essential aspect, that can be “exported” and that enables these processes to run much faster than the standard thermal NIL proces,s is that no “large” thermal capacity gets heated and only a small mass participates to the thermal cycle in addition to that of the thin resist film.
 Therefore, what needs to be avoided of the standard NIL process is involving in the thermal cycle the many kilograms of steel of the hot plates, since this results in very slow heating and cooling, and precludes the possibility of reaching much higher temperatures at which also the indentation step would occur much faster due to a much lower polymer viscosity.
 It has also to be mentioned that at each thermal cycle a large amount of thermal energy stored in the hot plates is wasted, increasing the energetic cost of the process.
-A way heating without heating plates is that the stamp itself provides the heat for melting the resist film.
+A way to heat without heating the plates is to make the stamp itself provide the heat for melting the resist film.